AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-2/hierarchical-uris.md

 $title@: Hierarchical URIs
 $order: 2
 leveled: false
-teaser:
-  text: >-
-    This document outlines the structured data features currently supported by ABC.
 ---

->-

 *How should URIs be assigned to a group of resources that form a natural hierarchy?*